phylosopher07/phylosopher07.github.io/_posts/2023-02-08-bra-ket-notation-and-wavefunction.md

 * $ \brkt{\phi}{c_1\psi_1+c_2\psi_2} = c_1\brkt{\phi}{\psi_1}+c_2\brkt{\phi}{\psi_2} $
 * $ \brkt{c_1\phi_1+c_2\phi_2}{\psi} = c_1^\ast \brkt{\phi_1}{\psi}+c_2^\ast \brkt{\phi_2}{\psi} $

-In addition, **normalized** state vectors satisfy following property:
+In addition, **normalized** state vectors satisfy the following property:
 * $ \brkt{\psi}{\psi}=1 $

 ## Operators

 Since we can think of ket as a vector and bra as a co-vector, a linear **operator** can be considered a square matrix.
 The _hat_ $\hat{\;\;}$ is often used to indicate an operator.
-(Regarding an operator as a matrix is not corect since the vectors are infinite-dimensional, but in quantum physics, it doesn't really matter.)
+(Regarding an operator as a matrix is not correct since the vectors are infinite-dimensional, but in quantum physics, it doesn't matter.)

 * $ \hat{A}\ket{\Psi} = \ket{\hat{A}\Psi},\; \bra{\Psi}\hat{A} = \bra{\hat{A}^\dagger\Psi} $
 * $ \brktop{\phi}{\hat{A}}{\psi} \coloneqq \left(\bra{\phi}\hat{A}\right)\ket{\psi}
 = \bra{\phi}\left(\hat{A}\ket{\psi}\right) $

-If the same state vector appears on both bra and ket side,
+If the same state vector appears on both the bra and ket sides,
 * $ \langle\hat{A}\rangle \coloneqq \brktop{\psi}{\hat{A}}{\psi} $

 then this expression gives the **expectation value**, or mean or average value,